 - Infected plants are fed to both humans and animals and they get infected.

-- Infected animals are used for making processed meat, ready to consume dairy and poultry products.
+- Infected animals could then be used for making processed meat, ready to consume dairy and poultry products.

-- Humans and animals eat the processed food and get infected.
+- Humans and animals eat processed food and the infection continues.

 - Practice safe food handling.
 When shopping, place all your raw animal products in separate food bags and store properly.

-- Disinfect everything before and after: your hands, your cutlery, your cutting boards, rinse fruit and vegetables.
+- Disinfect everything before and after: your hands, your cutlery, your cutting boards with boiling water, rinse fruit and vegetables in water.

-- Listeria can grow in cold conditions, so always disinfect your refrigerator from any food spills.
+- Listeria can grow in cold conditions, so always clean or disinfect your refrigerator from any food spills.

 - Cook food properly, do not eat undercooked meat or fish.

-According to the Minister of Health the source of the Listeriosis Outbreak which was announced by him on 4 March 2018 in South Africa, is The Enterprise Food Production facility in Polokwane.
+According to the Minister of Health the source of the Listeriosis Outbreak which was announced by him on 4 March 2018 in South Africa, was from The Enterprise Food Production facility in Polokwane.